msys2/msys2.github.io/web/docs/filesystem-paths.md

 `MSYS2_ENV_CONV_EXCL=FOO;BAR;/test`.
 It matches the prefix against the following string `KEY=VALUE`.

-Cygwin special cases some environment variables that are known to be paths or path lists and does less guessing with them.
-For example `HOME` will never be interpreted as a path list even if it contains `:`.
+Cygwin treats certain environment variables that are known to be paths or path lists as special cases and does less guessing with them.
+For example, `HOME` will never be interpreted as a path list even if it contains `:`.

 ## Windows ⟶ Unix Path Conversion